na-na-hi/renget/archive/2ia7a.md

 Name: Hoshou Marine
 Ability: "Set Sail! "
-Description: Originally a member of the organization, she came across a treasure chest that sucked her into a world.
-Once she was back, her memories and personality were altered and she's now a pirate.
-Her ability allows her to summon a pirate ship, with its own ghost crew, that can navigate on any terrain.
-When she's on the ship, she's surprisingly capable
+Description: A renowned Corsair, she found the fountain of youth before the spanish expedition could, and has roamed the seas, upgrading her vessel and crew.
+Her ability allows her to teleport her ship to any place she has ever been, which makes her a premium merchant for the rich and influential
 Danger Level: C
 Observations: Despite her potential ability to breach containment, Hoshou Marine is cowardly and hedonistic and she cares little of conflict.
 She is allowed to roam the seas as long as she's monitored by one of our satellites.
 Sinking her ship or taking her out should suffice if she ever goes rogue

 Name: Shiranui Flare
 Ability: "Smile & Go!"
 Description: Shiranui Flare was accidentally brought into our world by a mistake of Aki Rosenthal.
 She is a half Elf who has the ability to summon twin guns with limitless ammo.
 These guns can change their properties of the bullets should she desire.
 Shiranui Flare harbors no ill will to humanity and has come to think of the earth as her new home.
 Thanks to her otherwordly constituion, she's several times faster,stronger and durable than humans
-Danger Level: Null
+Danger Level: Null (B)
 Observations: Both her and Shirogane Noel are loyal to the organization, and are allowed free roaming through the world.
 Poison will easily deal with her

 Name: Shirogane Noel
 Ability: "Critical Mass"
 Description: Shirogane Noel was accidentally brought into our world by a mistake of Aki Rosenthal.
 She's a superhuman fighter with the ability to inflict ''Critcal Damage'', meaning that any hit dealt to a enemy's weakpoint (or one that breaks their battle stance) will deal devastating damage.
 Shirogane Noel harbors no ill will to humanity and has come to think of the earth as her new home.
 Thanks to her otherwordly constitution, she's several times stronger than any super human in the organization
-Danger Level: Null
+Danger Level: Null (A)
 Observations: Both her And Shiranui Flare are loyal to the organization, and are allowed free roaming through the world.
 Poison will easily deal with her

 Name: Uruha Rushia